ascii-chat 0.8.38

 asciichat_error_t crypto_handshake_init(crypto_handshake_context_t *ctx, bool is_server)

-asciichat_error_t crypto_handshake_server_start(crypto_handshake_context_t *ctx, socket_t client_socket)
+asciichat_error_t crypto_handshake_server_start(crypto_handshake_context_t *ctx, acip_transport_t *transport)

 State Validation: All handshake functions validate current state before proceeding.
 Invalid state transitions return ERROR_INVALID_STATE.
 This prevents: